-We investigate blood flow in the cardiovascular system using clinical data and computational and experimental modelling.
+We study blood flow in the cardiovascular system using clinical data and modelling (theoretical, computational and experimental).
 Learn about our research and contact us .
-Our group is part of the Division of Imaging Sciences and Biomedical Engineering at King's College London.
+Our group is part of the School of Biomedical Engineering & Imaging Sciences at King's College London.
 We are based in St Thomas's Hospital, a leading research centre in the heart of London.

 We are based in St Thomas' Hospital, close to the London Eye, Westminster Bridge, and Big Ben, right in the center of London: